emil-elias/weather.nav/README.md

 A navigation tool for Driving, Cycling or Walking, which forecasts weather along your route.

 by Emil Wilde, Dario Aberle, Leonard Kiefner, Nikolaos Dhimitri

+as part of the lecture module "Interdisciplinary Module: Wetter in Bremen und umzu" at the University Bremen and University of the Arts Bremen

 ## Demo